 The following aspects are covered under this theme of the Waikato District Blueprints.

 Although all settlements included within the Blueprint project are covered, consultation identified a strong desire within local communities for an increased level of service.
-It is proposed work be done to ensure that the frequency and timetables allow members of the community to rely on the bus service for access to and from jobs.
+It is proposed work be done to ensure that frequency and timetables allow members of the community to rely on the bus service for access to and from jobs.
 This applies especially to the transport-poor that do not have access to a private vehicle and whose employment opportunities are dependent on the bus.

 Work is underway to investigate the viability of a passenger train service.
 Opportunities exist for trains to stop at currently unused stations in several of the Blueprint settlements.
-While no specific initaitives are proposed pending the outcome of this work, it is proposed that opportunities for train services and for the development of train stations within any of the settlements be kept open.
+While no specific initiatives are proposed pending the outcome of this work, it is proposed that opportunities for train services and for the development of train stations within any of the settlements be kept open.
 Examples include allowance for future developments with a greater density and/or mix of uses within the walkable catchment of a train station, or for the development of a Park and Ride facility.

-Any projects undertaken within the vicinity of stations or the railway line should, if possible, create favourable conditions for a possible future train service and associated facilities and/or Transit-orientated development.
+Any projects undertaken within the vicinity of stations or the railway line should, if possible, create favourable conditions for a future train service and associated facilities and/or Transit-orientated development.

 The State Highway network